 The SEN department, working closely with teachers and form tutors throughout the school, seeks to work in partnership with parents/carers to support children's progress.
-We have a team of Teaching Assistants who provide one to one and small group support where it is required.
+We have a team of Teaching Assistants who provide one to one and small group support; this support is allocated according to priority of need, within our available resourcing.
 The type of support offered will vary according to the needs of the individual student.

-The school works with external agency input where this is appropriate, including the Independent Support Advisory Service (ISAT), the complex Needs Team, Visual Impairment Team, Hearing Team, Child and Adolescent Mental Health Services (CAHMS), and the Educational Psychology Service.
+The school works with external agency input where this is appropriate, including the Independent Support Advisory Service (ISAT), SENDAT (the Special Educations Needs and Disabilities Team), Visual Impairment Team, Hearing Impairement Team, Child and Adolescent Mental Health Services (CAHMS), and the Educational Psychology Service.
 In addition to the provision described above, students may use the Student Support room before school to get themselves organised for the day.
-There is also a daily lunch club, and a homework club every day after school.
+There is a daily break club and a range of lunchtime provisions for students with SEND.
+Homework club is available every day after school.